DoctorDalek1963/lintrans/docs/source/tutorial/saving-and-loading-sessions.rst

 As a teacher, it is often useful to plan a lesson in advance.
 Defining a whole set of matrices at the start of a lesson is boring and time consuming, so lintrans allows you to define a set of matrices beforehand, save the whole session to a file, and then open that saved session for the lesson.
-This session file saves all the matrices you've defined, as well as the polygon if you've defined one [#]_.
+This session file saves all the matrices you've defined, the display settings, position of the input vector, as well as the polygon if you've defined one.

 When you open a previously saved session, you can view all the matrices you had defined by clicking the `Show defined matrices` button.
 However, I would recommend writing down some separate notes to